Download the policy here – Speaking Up (Whistleblower) Policy

 Who can employees talk to?

-• Take the matter up with your Immediate Manager; or
+- take the matter up with your immediate manager; or

-• You may at any stage skip a person in the chain outlined above if that person is the subject of the report or if you have another reason to believe that the person is not likely to deal with the report properly.
+You may at any stage skip a person in the chain outlined above if that person is the subject of the report or if you have another reason to believe that the person is not likely to deal with the report properly.

+You may also wish to disclose your matter to a legal practitioner if you wish to obtain legal advice, or externally to ASIC, APRA, or the Australian Federal Police.
 Reports can be made in person, in writing or by email.
 The confidentiality of those reporting incidents, including internal fraud, will be protected through measures that focus on confidentially and discouraging victimisation or reprisals.

 While reports can be made anonymously if preferred, this may affect the ability to investigate the matter properly and to communicate with you about your report.
+The Company may not be able to undertake an investigation or update you on the status if contact details are not provided.
+For this reason, we encourage anonymous individuals to maintain ongoing two-way communication (such as by using an anonymous email address), so that we can ask follow-up questions or provide feedback.

 What happens when an employee reports the matter?

 BOOM will investigate all reported concerns appropriately and will, where appropriate, provide feedback regarding the outcome of the investigation.
 BOOM will take the necessary course of action in response to the outcome of the investigation.
+BOOM may seek external expertise in the investigation process to ensure appropriate processes and reporting are adopted and outcomes are followed.

-Anyone who discloses the identity of those who speak up who wishes to remain anonymous (or information that could disclose the identity) faces a civil or criminal penalty.
+Anyone who discloses the identity of those who speak up who wishes to remain anonymous (or information that could disclose the identity) faces a civil or criminal penalty

 What happens to the employee speaking up?